South Carolina Security Deposit Returns and Deductions

 How Long Do Landlords Have to Return Security Deposits in South Carolina?

-South Carolina landlords have 30 days to return any remaining portion of the security deposit.
+South Carolina landlords have 30 days to return any remaining portion of a security deposit.
 The period starts when one of the following events occurs, whichever is later:

 • The lease term ends and the tenant vacates the rental unit